centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-mssql.md

 ### Dependencies

-Those packages are required: `freetds perl-DBD-Sybase unixODBC`
+These packages are required: `freetds perl-DBD-Sybase unixODBC`

 ### Freetds configuration